J-1 Visa Supply Chain Analyst Jobs

 Check the two-year home residency requirement upfront

 If your home country receives U.S. government funding for exchange programs or appears on the State Department skills list, a two-year home residency requirement may apply after your J-1 ends.
-Identify this before accepting an offer, as it affects any future H-1B or green card plans.
+Identify this before accepting an offer, as it affects any future H-1B visa or green card plans.

 Confirm prevailing wage compliance with your host